Tore-Berg/thepositivityapp/README.md

 Dependable

-Kind

-Trustworthy
+-Kind
+-Trustworthy

-A true leader
+-A true leader

-Generous
+-Generous

+### Inputs in form

-Textbox to write own words
+-Textbox to write own words
+-Email to user
+-Username

+### Storing data

 Database or a headless cms that stores data, recievers.
 Strapi is the first option, but looking into options.